Map Once, Deploy Anywhere

 Use CoSort or Hadoop: Same Job, Metadata, GUI

-When it comes to processing big data, most people think they need another IT fabric like Hadoop or Teradata, an in-memory or columnar database like SAP HANA or Vertica, a DB or ELT appliance like Exadata or Netezza, or a complex ETL tool like Informatica or Ab Initio.
-Do you have the time, money and expertise to take that on?
+To manipulate big data, most people think they need a new IT fabric like Hadoop or Teradata, an in-memory or columnar database like SAP HANA or Vertica, a DB or ELT appliance like Exadata or Netezza, or a complex ETL tool like Informatica or Ab Initio.
+Do you have the time, money and expertise for them?

-What if there were a proven, much more affordable, high-performance data processing and governance platform built on Eclipse that exploited existing file system and HDFS resources (data and engines) interchangeably?
+What if there were a simpler and more affordable fast processing and governance platform for big data that exploited existing file system and HDFS data and engines interchangeably?
+There is!

-Click the Cover Stoy to see the seamless processing choices that only IRI Voracity delivers for big data transformation, masking, and generation.
+Click to see the seamless processing choices that only IRI Voracity delivers for big data transformation, masking, and generation:

 IRI Voracity leverages the performance, scalability, load balancing, and automatic failover capabilities of MapReduce 2 (MR2), Spark, Spark Stream, Storm, or Tez.
 Voracity runs most CoSort (SortCL) jobs in these engines based on availability and need.
 Voracity works in Cloudera, HortonWorks, and MapR distributions.
 IRI will also provide its own Hadoop distribution on-premise or in the cloud, and later in a hardware appliance that includes everything.
 This article shows how to run Voracity jobs in Hadoop.

-IRI CoSort, the proven big data processing alternative to Hadoop, provides fast, intuitive, inexpensive, and non-disruptive processes.
-It removes the skills gap and support costs around Hadoop, and it does not require the time, money, or manpower to leverage big data.
-CoSort is a low-cost, low-impact, and low-risk option essential for small and medium-sized business or enterprise line of business teams that love even its multi-terabyte performance.
+IRI CoSort jobs running alone or inside Voracity platform projects gives you a 40-year proven alternative to Hadoop for fast, intuitive, inexpensive, and non-disruptive data manipulation.
+It precludes the skills gap and support costs of Hadoop, and it does not require the time, money, or manpower other systems do that work with big data.
+CoSort is a low-cost, low-impact, and low-risk option essential for small and medium-sized business, or enterprise line of business teams that love its multi-terabyte processing performance.